-Freematics ONE+ Model H is a variant of Freematics ONE+ with integrated 4G LTE cellular module, 10Hz GNSS module + antenna, and support for heavy duty vehicles.
+Freematics ONE+ Model H is a variant of Freematics ONE+ with OBD-II Type B (aka HD-OBD) connector and support for both passenger cars and heavy duty vehicles.
+It comes with integrated LTE cellular module and GNSS module.

 Freematics ONE+ plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this: